 @OliverDunne

-Since 5pm today 42% of my bookings tonight have cancelled or not turned up and the nights not over yet!
+Since 5pm today 42% of my bookings @bonappmalahide tonight have cancelled or not turned up and the nights not over yet!

 This problem isn't limited just to Irish restaurants as I've also noticed similar complaints emerging from English tweeters.
 Understandably, restaurants are annoyed at these no-shows and late cancellations and the Restaurants Association of Ireland started a press campaign to highlight this issue.
 Many venues are considering implementing a deposit scheme at the time of booking, which will be refunded against the cost of the meal.